jdkloe/pybufr-ecmwf/docs/USAGE.md

 ### READING

-To open a bufr file, iterate over its messages, and extract the date, you can use some python code like this:
+To open a bufr file, iterate over its messages, and extract the data, you can use some python code like this:
 ```python
 from pybufr_ecmwf.bufr import BUFRReader
 with BUFRReader(input_bufr_file) as bufr: